Identity collectors - Gather objects associated with a visitor

 The Data portability tab, once implemented, allows administrators to gather a visitor’s data in a machine-readable format.
 In contrast, the Right to access tab collects data in a human-readable format.
 Finally, the Right to be forgotten tab allows a visitor’s data to be wiped from the site.

 However, the code that carries out these actions needs to be implemented, as there is no one-size-fits-all solution to the virtually limitless ways a site could collect and store personal information.
-This guide will cover just one example of a site with its own specific requirements.
+The code samples from this series cover just one example site with its own specific requirements.

 Identify the first step